komlog-io/komlogd/docs/en/api.rst

     You can share metrics through your `Komlog configuration page <https://www.komlog.io/config>`_.
-    Keep in mind that metrics **will always be shared read only and recursively**, this means that if you share metric *cpu.system* every nested metric in the data model tree will be shared too, no matter if them already existed or not when the root metric was shared.
+    Keep in mind that metrics **will always be shared read only and recursively**, this means that if you share metric *cpu.system* every nested metric in the data model tree will be shared too, no matter if they already existed or not when the metric was shared.

-    Sharing metrics read only means a *transfer method* cannot modify any remote metric, so if they return samples to update remote metrics, they will be dropped.
-Users **can only modify their own data model.**
+    Sharing metrics read only means a *transfer method* cannot modify any remote metric, so if they return samples to update remote metrics, they will be dropped. **Users can only modify their own data model.**

 With this functionality you can create applications based on distributed data models.
 The way to